ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_create_repo.md

 1. Navigate to
    the [ucsd-cse-spis-2018 organization](https://github.com/ucsd-cse-spis-2018)

-1. Click on the "New repository" button to create a new repo as shown below (note that the github layout has changed somewhat; look for a green "New" button instead for "New respository"):
+1. Click on the "New repository" button to create a new repo as shown below (note that the github layout has changed somewhat; look for a green "New" button instead for the "New respository" button.
+Also, these screenshots are from 2016.
+   Your screens should show 2018, of course.):

    ![new repo](/images/new-repo-begin.png)